2002 United States Senate elections: Michigan

-Incumbent Democrat Carl Levin won re-election to a fifth term.
+Incumbent Democrat Carl Levin comfortably won re-election to a fifth term over state Representative Andrew Raczkowski.

 Minnesota

 Incumbent Democrat Paul Wellstone was running for re-election to a third term, but died in a plane crash eleven days before the election.
 The Democratic–Farmer–Labor Party (DFL) chose former Vice President and 1984 Presidential candidate Walter Mondale to replace Wellstone on the ballot.
-Mondale lost to Republican Mayor of Saint Paul Norm Coleman.
+Mondale lost to Republican Saint Paul Mayor Norm Coleman.
 The day before the election, Independence Governor Jesse Ventura had appointed Dean Barkley (IP) to serve the rest of Wellstone's term.
 As of 2023, this was the last Senate election in Minnesota won by a Republican.

 In the primaries, Paul Wellstone defeated Dick Franson 93% to 5% and Norm Coleman defeated Jack Shepard 95% to 5%.

 At the time of his death, Wellstone was slightly ahead in the polls.
 After Walter Mondale was chosen as the DFL candidate, in a poll taken a few days before the election Mondale was leading 51% to 45%.
 Early on Election Day, Mondale was leading in votes.
 By nightfall, however, Norm Coleman pulled ahead, winning by 49.5 percent to 47.3 percent.

 Paul Wellstone still appeared on the ballot despite his death, despite a court order replacing Wellstone's name with Mondale's.